 Nitrous Oxide has been the primary means of sedation in dentistry for many years.
-Nitrous oxide is safe, and the patient receives 50-70% oxygen with no less than 30% nitrous oxide.
+Nitrous oxide is safe, and the patient receives 50-70% nitrous oxide with no less than 30% oxygen.

 The patient is able to breathe on their own and remain in control of all bodily functions.

 The patient may experience mild amnesia and may fall asleep, not remembering all of what happened during their appointment.

 There are many advantages to using Nitrous Oxide

 - The depth of sedation can be altered at any time to increase or decrease sedation.

 - There is no after effect.

 - Inhalation sedation is safe with no side effects on your heart and lungs, etc.

 - Inhalation sedation is very effective in minimizing gagging.

 - It works rapidly as it reaches the brain within 20 seconds.
 In as little as 2-3 minutes, its relaxation and pain-killing properties develop.